pydicom/pynetdicom/dev/_sources/user/presentation.rst.txt

 .. note::
-   Uncompressed transfer syntaxes are the exception to this rule as *pydicom* is able to freely convert between these, provided the endianness remains the same.
+   Uncompressed transfer syntaxes are the exception to this rule as *pydicom* is able to freely convert between these (provided the endianness remains the same).

 If you have data encoded in a variety of transfer syntaxes then you can propose multiple presentation contexts with the same abstract syntax but different